mufancom/frash/README.md

 # frash

-The memory-based reactive and persistent cache library for Node.js
+The memory-based reactive and persistent cache library for Node.js.
+Inspired by MobX.